 In only one of the six health facilities visited, FP services were offered concurrently with immunization services in some cases.
 In this particular health facility, the number of service providers and having a separate room made it possible for them to offer FP and immunization services concurrently.
 However, when providers were doing outreach, attending a workshop/training or were out on leave, it was difficult to offer the services concurrently.
-Offering both services concurrently meant that a mother coming in for immunization services had the possibility of also receiving FP services immediately after the child was vaccinated or a mother coming in for FP services could access the service without having to wait for the service providers to finish offering other services.
+Offering both services concurrently meant that a mother coming in for immunization services had the possibility of also receiving FP services immediately after the child was vaccinated or a mother coming in for FP services.
 Even in facilities where they had a separate room for offering FP services, it was not possible to offer immunization and FP services at the same time because of the limited number of service providers.